- Scientific name: Amorphophallus titanum

 - The flower is only open for 48 hours and attracts insect pollinators with its stench of rotting flesh.

-- This plant rarely blooms in cultivation but Tim Grigg, a horticulturist at Eden’s nursery, has had a remarkable success rate having produced many for display in the Rainforest Biome.
+- This plant rarely blooms in cultivation (only producing a flower after 7-9 years) but Tim Grigg, a horticulturist at Eden’s nursery, has had a remarkable success rate having produced many for display in the Rainforest Biome.
 He has to hand-pollinate the individual flowers.
 They can take up to seven years to bloom.

 - This arum is related to the cuckoo pint (lords and ladies) found in British hedgerows.